Quickstart

 This guide presents a basic introduction to Kargo.
 Together, we will:

-Create a local Kubernetes cluster with Kargo and its dependencies already installed.
+Create a new local Kubernetes cluster with Kargo and its dependencies already installed.

 Install the Kargo CLI.